luizihara/Playwright-TypeScript-Jest/README.md

 # Playwright-TypeScript-Jest

 This project was been cloned.
-The original is https://github.com/ortoniKC/Playwright-TypeScript-Jest I practiced and tested playwright just followed the the tutorial.
+The original is https://github.com/ortoniKC/Playwright-TypeScript-Jest

+I practiced and tested playwright just followed the tutorial.

 ## What is Playwright?